paich64/C64MEGA65/README.md

   MEGA65 though) to not displaying anything.
 This is why you can force 720p @ 60 Hz even while running the C64 in PAL mode.
-The C64 core is not affected by this 60 Hz HDMI output at all, but you will have a very similar experience than on a computer that runs an emulation: Jerky scrolling and movements on the screen.
+The C64 core is not affected by this 60 Hz HDMI output at all, but you will have a very similar experience like on a computer that runs an emulation: Jerky scrolling and movements on the screen.

 ### Convenience